Araffe/vdc-networking-lab/readme.md

 **Figure 20:** Azure Monitor Activity Log

 **2)** In the Azure Monitor menu on the left, select 'Metrics'.
-At the top of the screen, select the 'VDC-Main' resource group and then the 'OnPrem1_VM virtual machine' in the Resource drop-down menu.
+At the top of the screen, select the 'VDC-OnPrem' resource group and then the 'OnPrem1_VM' virtual machine in the Resource drop-down menu.
 Under the 'Metrics' menu, select 'Host Percentage CPU' to view the CPU metrics for this VM.

 ![Azure Monitor CPU Metrics](https://github.com/Araffe/vdc-networking-lab/blob/master/images/AzMonCPU.jpg "Azure Monitor CPU Metrics")